sph-mn/sph-db-guile/readme.md

 |filesystem-has-ordered-writes|boolean||
 |env-open-flags|integer|lmdb environment options|

-note: selections are bound to threads, the lmdb option MDB-NOTLS would probably not work
+note: db-guile selections are bound to threads, the lmdb option MDB-NOTLS would probably not work

 # internals
 the main extensions of this binding are: